 In 2012, I decided to turn professional and started my career in Europe.
 I played on the European Tour for 2 years, which included 2 victories during my rookie season as well as Player of the Year and Rookie of the year awards.
 In 2014 I decided to play more on the LPGA.
 I wanted to compete against the best players in the world.
 I have played 4 full years on the LPGA, winning twice and representing Europe at the past 3 Solheim Cups.
 I am currently ranked 22nd in the world and I am looking to climb the rankings this coming year.
 I feel very lucky to have the opportunity to practice/ play at Superstition Mountain Golf & Country Club.
 I am excited to meet my new friends at Superstition.

-Mina Harigae is an American professional golfer currently playing on the LPGA Tour.
-She began playing golf at age 8.
+Born in California, Mina Harigae began playing golf at age 8.
 She grew up on the Monterey Peninsula, where her parents own a sushi restaurant, Takara.
-She was 12 when she won the first of four California Women’s Amateur Championships, all while under the tutelage of Jim Langley, the legendary professional at the Cypress Point Club.
+At 12 when she won the first of four California Women’s Amateur Championships, all while under the tutelage of Jim Langley, the legendary professional at the Cypress Point Club.
 Harigae won the U.S. Women’s Amateur Public Links at 17.
-She enrolled at Duke, but left after one semester to play professionally.
 Mina played the Futures Tour (now called the Symetra Tour) in 2009, won three times and was its leading money winner, which earned her a promotion to the LPGA in 2010.

-Recorded one top-10 result at T9 finishes at the Thornberry Creek LPGA Classic
+- Recorded one top-10 result, T9 finishe at the Thornberry Creek LPGA Classic

 Career Highlights 2018: